Today’s review is all about the Levoit Core 300 and the Blueair 411 air purifiers. These two are very contrasting air purifiers.

 Table of Contents

 The first difference I want to talk about is the room coverage, which is up to 219 sq. ft. for the Levoit Core 300, and up to 161 sq. ft. for the Blueair 411.
-These values are not noticeably different, and I’m sure you won’t feel much distinction if you put any of these air purifiers in the room of 200 sq. ft., for example.
+These values are not noticeably different, and I’m sure you won’t feel much distinction if you put any of these air purifiers in a room of 200 sq. ft., for example.

 I did various tests on these air purifiers, which I will show off and compare in the following article.
 In the end, I will decide which one is our absolute buying suggestion.
 So, keep reading!